All For Naught? Supreme Court Indicates Gun Case May Be Moot

 Dearing replied that the plaintiffs framed the case they brought; they asked for a court order that allowed them to transport handguns to shooting ranges outside the city and to homes outside the city.
 And they got what they asked for.

-With Justices Alito and Neil Gorsuch overtly seeking to blunt the city's mootness argument, at the end of the day the question was where the rest of the court stood.
+With Alito and Justice Neil Gorsuch overtly seeking to blunt the city's mootness argument, at the end of the day the question was where the rest of the court stood.

 Justice Clarence Thomas, a forceful advocate for gun rights, asked no questions, as usual.

 Justice Brett Kavanaugh has a far more gun-friendly record than the justice he replaced last year, Justice Anthony Kennedy.
-But Kavanaugh too asked no questions.
+But Kavanaugh, too, asked no questions.

 New York City is committed to "closing the book" on its old law

-Chief Justice John Roberts asked just a few questions, and only of the City of New York's lawyer.
-He wanted to know if the city could deny a premises gun license to the plaintiffs in this case because they had admitted previously violating the law.
+Chief Justice John Roberts asked just a few questions, and only of the city of New York's lawyer.
+He wanted to know if the city could deny a premises gun license to the plaintiffs in this case because they had admitted to previously violating the law.

-"Is the city committed to closing the book on that old rule," asked Roberts?
+"Is the city committed to closing the book on that old rule?" asked Roberts.

 Yes, replied lawyer Dearing, noting that the plaintiffs have already had their licenses renewed twice since challenging the old New York law.

 Only once on Monday did any justice directly address the question posed by the original New York case: whether the city's justification for its regulations were constitutional.
-"Are the people of New York City and state less safe now" under the new law than they were under the previous law that was challenged, asked Justice Alito?
+Alita asked, "Are the people of New York City and state less safe now" under the new law than they were under the previous law that was challenged?

-"No, I don't think so," replied lawyer Dearing.
+"No, I don't think so," replied Dearing.
 "We made a judgment, expressed by our police commissioner, that it was consistent with public safety to repeal the prior rule."

 Alito pounced.
 "So you think the Second Amendment permits the imposition of a restriction that has no public safety benefit?

-Dearing replied that the new regulations--allowing for more transport of premises licensed guns--will make enforcement more difficult.
+Dearing replied that the new regulations — allowing for more transport of premises licensed guns — will make enforcement more difficult.
 But he said it is still doable.

-That hardly appeased Alito, but organizations advocating stricter guns laws were breathing easier.
+That hardly appeased Alito, but organizations advocating stricter gun laws were breathing easier.
 Their relief may be only temporary.

-With Kavanaugh replacing the more moderate Kennedy, there now seems to be a conservative majority on the court, justices who will in future treat gun regulations with far more suspicion than in the past.
-And even if that day does not come this term, there are more test cases waiting in the wings.
+With Kavanaugh replacing the more moderate Kennedy, there now seems to be a conservative majority on the court — justices who will in the future treat gun regulations with far more suspicion than in the past.
+And even if that day does not come this term, more test cases are waiting in the wings.